 Armed with confusing directions from the hostel and an address that Google Maps didn’t understand (Japanese addresses are organized “district-block-building” and look like “10-5-8″) I got terribly lost and wound up walking in circles for awhile before finally getting it right.
 But getting lost on foot is just the point of visiting Asakusa.

 Each small street presents the potential for new discovery, and if they do eventually lead you to Sensō-ji, you’ll be rewarded with a magnificent old temple surrounded by gardens (and tourists…)

 Still not tired of visiting Japanese temples — which are distinctly different from their Southeast neighbors — I later sped off to Kamakura for a day trip and enjoyed seeing even larger, less crowded temples.

-It’s near impossible to be bored in Tokyo, and whatever your interests are, there’s something for you.
+It’s near impossible to be bored in Tokyo.
+Whatever your interests are, there’s something for you.
 Personally, I have no patience for museums, but prefer to spend city travel in bars, restaurants, parks, and sometimes shops.
-I also didn’t seek out any of the cliche-ishly crazy aspects of Tokyo, but still found great things to do.
+I also didn’t seek out any of the cliche-ishly crazy aspects of Tokyo, but still found great things to do (solo!).
 My personal favorites: